14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 In a face-to-face classroom, teachers use student cues to help them engage.
 In online classrooms, these cues aren’t always available.

-For example, in a face-to-face class, teachers can adjust when they notice that students are distracted.
-Many online educators look for ways to understand and support students online in the same way that face-to-face instructors would.
+For example, in a face-to-face class, teachers adjust when they notice that students are distracted.
+Many online educators look for ways to support students online in the same way that face-to-face instructors would.
 Technology provides new methods of collecting and storing data that can serve as the basis for this kind of student support.

 Online Learning Management Systems (LMSs) automatically track student interactions with the system and feed that data back to the course instructor.
 The collection of this data is often met with mixed reactions from educators.
 Some are concerned that this kind of data collection is intrusive, but others see a new opportunity to support students in online classrooms.
 As long as data is collected and used responsibly, this kind of data collection can support student success.